MartinN11/2020-ws_domn/slides.md

 ### 4. Digital Ownership

-*Fundamental Question*: If you buy an object, does the associated data, information, knowledge belong to you?
+*Fundamental Question*: If you buy an object, does the associated data, information and knowledge belong to you?
 Do you own the object digitally as well?

 ---